1964–1965 Scripto strike: Negotiations between Singer and King and the end of the strike

 At a meeting between union and company representatives on December 21, the company put forward a proposal that included a four-cent pay increase across the board.
-However, the union balked at the proposal, which would have still included the removal of the worker's Christmas bonuses.
+However, the union balked at the proposal, which would have still included the removal of the workers' Christmas bonuses.
 By this time, almost all parties involved in the strike were experiencing hardships caused by the labor dispute.
 Strikers were losing approximately $50 a day in lost wages, while the ICWU had exhausted almost all of their strike funds.
 Additionally, leaders within the SCLC were worried about the potential negative consequences that a failed strike could have on their organization, which they had helped to elevate from a local issue to a nationally known issue.
 Meanwhile, the company, despite reporting that their production levels and sales were comparable to pre-strike levels, had seen their reputation damaged by the strike.
 Despite this, picketing continued, with Levine leading about 200 strikers on a march through downtown on December 23.

 Unbeknownst to Levine and others in the union, over the course of several weeks, Singer and King had been in contact with each other and had discussed ways to bring the strike to an end.
 Singer, who had been unwilling to negotiate with the union, had telephoned King directly to negotiate with him, despite King having no authorization from the ICWU to act as a negotiator.
 Over the course of several weeks, King and Singer had four meetings at Scripto's headquarters, with very few people on either side being made aware of these meetings.
-During the discussions, both sides to an agreement wherein King would have the SCLC end its boycott if the company agreed to give the workers their Christmas bonuses.
+During the discussions, both sides came to an agreement wherein King would have the SCLC end its boycott if the company agreed to give the workers their Christmas bonuses.
 King may have been willing to accept this agreement in part because he and the SCLC were planning for a campaign in Selma, Alabama, that would later include the Selma to Montgomery marches, and their planning was behind schedule.